merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 done < vineis_samples.txt
 ```

 Once those mapping jobs are done, you can summarize the read mapping results into a profile database for each sample.
-You can multithread the `anvi-profile` step by adding the `-T` parameter, if you wish.
+You can multithread the {% include PROGRAM name="anvi-profile" %} step by adding the `-T` parameter, if you wish.
 Note that these paths also make use of the output directories from the previous workflow:

 ```bash
 while read samp; do \